 In 1936, the fork was reinforced and the wheels got heavy-duty hubs.
 The bike could achieve 110 km/h, having 172 kgs of its weight.
-In this configuration, bike was being produced till the end of 1940s when it was upgraded for the last time.
+In this configuration, bike was being produced till the end of the 1940s when it was upgraded for the last time.

-The Nimbus bikes were made in solo version and with a sidecar.
-They were sold to civilians, to the army and police and also exported abroad.
+The Nimbus bikes were made in solo versions and with a sidecar.
+They were sold to civilians, to the army and police, and also exported abroad.
 In the history of motorcycles, the Nimbus probably is the only bike that has been produced for more than 20 years without much change.

 |Manufacturer||Fisker and Nielsen, Denmark|